precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 For global rbf methods, the interpolation problem (or rather the polynomial QR system) might not be well-defined if you map along an axis-symmetric surface.
 This means, preCICE tries to compute, for example, a 3D interpolant out of 2D information.
 If so, preCICE throws an error.
 In this case, you can restrict the interpolation problem by ignoring certain coordinates, e.g. `x-dead="true"` to ignore the x coordinate.
 {% endnote %}

 * `rbf-pum-direct`, which breaks down the mapping problem in smaller clusters, solves these clusters locally and blends them afterwards together to recover a global solution.
 This mapping version only needs the linear-algebra library Eigen and the used linear solver is a dense solver in each cluster (actually the same as for `rbf-global-direct`, i.e., it is beneficial to configure strictily positive definite basis-functions).
 The mapping is specificially designed for large mapping problems and runs fully mpi-parallel.
 To configure the accuracy of the mapping, the number of `vertices-per-cluster` can be increased.
-The method can only handle sufficiently matching geometries and problems might occur if larger gaps exist between the coupling meshes.
+The method can only handle sufficiently matching geometries and problems might occur if large gaps exist between the coupling meshes.
 Further information, including some performance comparisons, can be found in [this talk of the preCICE workshop 2023](https://youtu.be/df-JMl7UxRg?si=18X3LFTIepmrtAMc).
+In practical applications, the partition of unity method typically outperforms any of the global rbf variants.

 #### Configuration